-The use of terms "healthy" and "unhealthy" can be taught using intentional language that is simple for young children.
+The use of terms "healthy" and "unhealthy" can be taught using concrete definitions that are simple for young children.

-- Healthy foods are foods that "help keep my muscles and bones strong".
+- Healthy foods are foods that "help keep my heart, muscles and bones strong."

-To help children select healthy foods, those that "help keep my heart, muscles and bones strong," it is recommended that parents and teachers use the National Heart, Lung and Blood Institute's GO, SLOW and WHOA foods.
+To help children select healthy foods, those that "help keep my heart, muscles and bones strong," it is recommended that parents and teachers use the National Heart, Lung and Blood Institute's GO, SLOW and WHOA foods classification system.

-Teachers and families can strengthen the messages about "healthy" and "unhealthy" food by repeating these phrases at home and in the classroom.
-There is a sense of pride and ownership for children when they use words like "healthy" and "unhealthy" in which they have learned the difference.
-They are more likely to use these terms and make choices accordingly.
+Teachers and families can reinforce the messages about "healthy" and "unhealthy" food by repeating these phrases at home and in the classroom.
+There is a sense of pride and ownership for children when they use words such as "healthy" and "unhealthy."
+They are then more likely to use these terms and make food choices.